micz/wp-art-gallery/readme.txt

 1. Upload the folder `wp-art-gallery` and all its files to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Insert the shortcode [miczartg] in the page you want to show the gallery.
+1. Insert the shortcode [mz_artg] in the page you want to show the gallery.

 == Frequently Asked Questions ==

 = Can I add the gallery to a post? =

-No. The gallery can be added only on a page using the [miczartg] shortcode.
+No. The gallery can be added only on a page using the [mz_artg] shortcode.

 == Screenshots ==